lukecolbourn/AZ-305-DesigningMicrosoftAzureInfrastructureSolutions/Instructions/CaseStudy/06-Apparchitecture.md

 Design an architecture for the customer images to be added to the company website.

 * Where should the images be stored?
+* * Blob storage

 * How will you ensure that all images are scanned even when uploads are outpacing scanning?
+* * Use a message queue, the message will contain a reference to the blob and info about the user and product.
+A function shall pull messages, and call the API.

 * Once images are approved and the catalog database is updated, how will the customer be notified?
+* * An event will be raised, a subscriber will send an email if required.

 How are you incorporating the Well Architected Framework pillars to produce a high quality, stable, and efficient cloud architecture?